Foso/Folders2kt/README.md

 </p>

 ### Print Source
-To execute a Folders program you need a the directory path of the program with the "-d" parameter and the "-source" parameter
+To execute a Folders program you need the directory path of the program with the "-d" parameter and the "-source" parameter

 <kbd> java -jar Folders2kt-1.0-SNAPSHOT-all.jar -d /Users/jklingenberg/Code/2021/Folders2kt/sample_programs/99Bottles -source </kbd>